CMcDonald82/healthcare-test/README.md

 This project uses Django 2.0 which requires Python 3.4, 3.5, or 3.6
 See [this link](https://docs.djangoproject.com/en/2.0/faq/install/#faq-python-version-support) for details.

-If you do not have one of those versions of Python 3 installed on your system, I would recommend [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)
+If you do not have one of those versions of Python 3 installed on your system, I would recommend [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) for managing Python versions and packages.

 A recent version of Node is also required for running npm commands.
-My system has v8.9.4 installed (version 8.x is the latest LTS (stable) according to the [Node.js Foundation Release Working Group](https://github.com/nodejs/Release) ).
+My system has v8.9.4 installed (version 8.x is the latest LTS (stable) release according to the [Node.js Foundation Release Working Group](https://github.com/nodejs/Release) ).

 I would recommend [nvm](https://github.com/creationix/nvm) for managing Node versions.